 Skip to main content

-• Trees reduce heating and cooling costs
+• Lower heating and cooling costs

-• Trees enhance economic sustainability by increasing property values
+• Economic sustainability by increasing property values

 However, trees can become liabilities if they are not properly cared for and maintained.
 Natural disasters are not uncommon to Colorado, as we experienced in previous years when wildfires raced throughout our forests, subdivisions and communities.
 But natural disasters are not limited to wildfires.
 Colorado has been beset by hail, tornadoes, wind storms, snow storms, and insect and disease outbreaks.
 All of these adversities take a toll on the trees within our communities.